 - Use Separate Toothpaste Tubes – If you want to be extra safe, consider getting a different tube of toothpaste for each family member.
 If you are sharing one tube of toothpaste, avoid pressing the bristles onto the tube.
 Rather, squeeze the toothpaste onto the brush without pressing the bristles to the tube opening.

-- Avoid Damaging Cleaning Methods – Placing your toothbrush in a dishwasher or boiling water can damage the bristles.
-However, a dishwasher can come in handy when cleaning a toothbrush travel container.
-This keeps the container clean and germ-free for the next time you need it.
+- Avoid Damaging Cleaning Methods – Placing your toothbrush in mouthwash or in the dishwasher can damage the bristles.
+However, using a dishwasher to clean your toothbrush travel container is a convenient way to keep it clean and free of germs for the next time you need to use it.

 - Dry, Dry, Dry – Before packing your toothbrush in a travel container (the only time it is okay to cover your toothbrush), be sure it is completely dry.

 - Wash Your Hands Before You Use Your Toothbrush – If you do not wash your hands prior to brushing your teeth, any germs you have picked up throughout the day can move to your toothbrush and into your mouth.